joachimbrand/Rimu.jl/docs/src/index.md

 [`Hamiltonians`](@ref)) and state vectors / wave functions (see [`DictVectors`](@ref))
 as well as algorithms to find the ground state, e.g. [`fciqmc!`](@ref).

-# Examples

-Use the side panel to navigate to an example script.